Bangladesh Agricultural University: Campus

 Shilpacharya Zainul Abedin Auditorium has a capacity of nearly 2,000.
 It is used for cultural programmes.
 The Teacher Students Centre (TSC) is intended to be a focal point of student life and extra-curricular activities.
 It has dining facilities, newspaper reading rooms, and other common areas.
 It contains the offices of such student organisations as the debating, drama, and music societies.

 The Botanical Garden is set on 25 acres on the bank of the Old Brahmaputra River.
 As of 2025, it contains 1,500 species, representing about 300 genera and 200 families.
-It's collection encompasses more than a fifth of the flora of Bangladesh, including 58 species that are threatened or near threatened.
+Its collection encompasses more than a fifth of the flora of Bangladesh, including 58 species that are threatened or near threatened.
 The garden is divided into 30 zones by plant type, and includes rock gardens, water gardens, and an orchid house.
 The Department of Crop Botany manages the garden.
 The university operates the Agriculture Museum.
 Opened in 2007, it is the first of its kind in the country and has a collection of approximately 500 agricultural implements.
 The Fish Museum & Biodiversity Centre was founded in 2009 by Stirling University in a building donated by BAU.
 It has a collection of riverine species from Bangladesh.
 BAU also operates ten major farms, including dairy and poultry ones.

 In addition to the university's institutes and centres, the campus is home to two national research institutes: Bangladesh Institute of Nuclear Agriculture (BINA) and Bangladesh Fisheries Research Institute (BFRI).